shantanusaha11/to-do_list/README.md

 When a user adds a new task, they can specify a title, description, due date etc.

-The app also includes search and filter functionality, which allows users to easily find tasks based on keywords or specific criteria such as due date or priority level.
+The app also includes search, filter and pagination functionality, which allows users to easily find tasks based on keywords or specific criteria such as due date or priority level.
+Pagination is set up to display 10 entries per page.

 Overall, a Todo app made using React and Ant Design provides users with a simple and intuitive way to manage their tasks and stay organized.